Skip to main content

 4.5.
 During an inspection visit, inspectors will seek three broad types of evidence.

 • What is said – inspectors engage with and listen to children using services, along with their parents/carers and friends, and talk to them about their experience of care.
 We also talk to the provider, relevant professionals and staff working at the service.
-Where children are unable to communicate directly with us, we may use a specialist inspection tool (SOFI), where it is appropriate to do so, to observe and draw conclusions about how children are supported.
+We also use a specialist observation tool (SOFI2) when people using the service may be unable to say what their care and treatment is like, for example with young children.

-• What is seen – inspectors observe interactions that take place between people giving and receiving care during the course of the visit.
-We also observe the physical environment in which childcare and play is provided, and assess the degree to which it is safe and suitable for the purpose intended.
+• What is seen – inspectors observe interactions that take place between children and the people caring for them during the visit.
+We also observe the physical environment in which childcare and play is provided and assess the degree to which it is safe and suitable for the purpose intended.

-• What is read – inspectors consult written records, policy documents and other material in the course of the visit, seeking to confirm that they are comprehensive and up-to-date, and that they demonstrate how suitable processes are put into practice.
+• What is read – inspectors consult written records, policy documents and other material during the visit, seeking to confirm that they are comprehensive and up-to-date, and that they demonstrate how suitable processes are put into practice.

 4.6.
 Inspectors make notes during the inspection, which inform our inspection reports.
 They may also ask for copies of documents, request that information be sent to them and remove records where required.
 When we remove original copies of individual care records and the information is still required to inform staff how to support children, copies of the information will be provided to the provider to ensure continuity and safety.